Chess annotation symbols: !! (Brilliant move)

 The double exclamation point "!!" is used for outstanding or particularly strong moves, usually difficult-to-find moves that require a high level of skill or calculation.
 Annotators are generally more conservative and withhold this rating more than they do the "!".
-Typical moves that receive a double exclamation mark include sound sacrifices of large amounts of material and counter-intuitive moves that prove very powerful.
+Typical moves that receive a double exclamation mark include sound sacrifices of large amounts of material and counter-intuitive moves that prove very powerful, like underpromotion.
 Endgame swindles sometimes receive the "!!" mark too.

-For example, in what is known as the Game of the Century, there are two moves by 13-year-old Bobby Fischer which annotators typically award a double exclamation point – 11...Na4!! and 17...Be6!!, knight and queen sacrifices respectively.
+For example, in what is known as the Game of the Century, two moves by 13-year-old Bobby Fischer are typically awarded double exclamation points – 11...Na4!! and 17...Be6!!, knight and queen sacrifices respectively.

 Unusual symbols

 The majority of chess writers and editors consider symbols more than two characters long unnecessary.
-However a few writers have used three or more exclamation points ("!!!") for an exceptionally brilliant move, three or more question marks ("???") for an exceptionally bad blunder, or unusual combinations of exclamation points and question marks ("!?!", "?!?" etc) for particularly unusual, spectacular, controversial or unsound moves.
+A few writers, however, have used three or more exclamation points ("!!!") for an exceptionally brilliant move, three or more question marks ("???") for an exceptionally bad blunder, or unusual combinations of exclamation points and question marks ("!?!", "?!?" etc.) for particularly unusual, spectacular, controversial or unsound moves.

-For example, when annotating Rotlewi–Rubinstein 1907, Hans Kmoch awarded Rubinstein's 22...Rxc3 three exclamation points.
-Annotators have also awarded the final move of Levitsky–Marshall 1912 (the "Gold Coins Game"), 23...Qg3 the "!!!" symbol.
+For example, when annotating Rotlewi–Rubinstein 1907, Hans Kmoch awarded Rubinstein's 22...Rxc3 three exclamation points, as he did Rubinstein's following move 23...Rd2.
+Annotators have also awarded 23...Qg3, the final move of Levitsky–Marshall 1912 (the "Gold Coins Game"), the "!!!" symbol.

-An exceptionally bad blunder which has sometimes been awarded three or more question marks occurred in Deep Fritz–Kramnik 2006, when Kramnik played 34...Qe3, overlooking a mate in one with 35.Qh7#.
+An exceptionally bad blunder that has sometimes been awarded three or more question marks occurred in Deep Fritz–Kramnik 2006, when Kramnik played 34...Qe3, overlooking a mate in one with 35.Qh7#.

 Parentheses

 Sometimes annotation symbols are put in parentheses, e.g. "(?)", "(!)".
 Different writers have used these in different ways.

 Ludek Pachman used "(?)" to indicate a move that he considered inferior but that he did not wish to comment on further; Simon Webb used it to indicate a move that is objectively sound, but was in his opinion a poor psychological choice; and Robert Hübner (see below) used it to indicate a move that is inaccurate and makes the player's task more difficult.

-When put in parentheses, "(!)" usually indicates a subtlety which demonstrates the player's skill rather than a spectacular move.
+When put in parentheses, "(!)" usually indicates a subtlety that demonstrates the player's skill rather than a spectacular move.